Sv443-Network/UserUtils/README.md

     - [interceptWindowEvent()](#interceptwindowevent) - conditionally intercepts events registered by `addEventListener()` on the window object
     - [isScrollable()](#isscrollable) - check if an element has a horizontal or vertical scroll bar
     - [observeElementProp()](#observeelementprop) - observe changes to an element's property that can't be observed with MutationObserver
+    - [getSiblingsFrame()](#getsiblingsframe) - returns a frame of an element's siblings, with a given alignment and size
   - [**Math:**](#math)
     - [clamp()](#clamp) - constrain a number between a min and max value
     - [mapRange()](#maprange) - map a number from one range to the same spot in another range
     - [randRange()](#randrange) - generate a random number between a min and max boundary
     - [randomId()](#randomid) - generate a random ID of a given length and radix
   - [**Misc:**](#misc)
-    - [ConfigManager](#configmanager) - class that manages persistent userscript configurations, including data migration
+    - [DataStore](#datastore) - class that manages a sync & async persistent JSON database, including data migration
     - [autoPlural()](#autoplural) - automatically pluralize a string
     - [pauseFor()](#pausefor) - pause the execution of a function for a given amount of time
     - [debounce()](#debounce) - call a function only once, after a given amount of time